raifcoonjah/Saturn-startpage/README.md

-##### Am taking a little break from developing this rn, I'll be back by the end September.
+##### Development will be slower from now on, due to uni starting soon and other stuff happening irl.
 Take care 🖤
 ![Saturn-startpage](https://i.imgur.com/FDO3ufT.png)

 ## What's Saturn Startpage?